$25.99

 Product Details

-• Our turmeric formula also includes a blend of organic herbs and superfoods, such as organic apple cider vinegar, black pepper, long pepper, ashwagandha, boswellia, ginger powder root, stephania, reishi fruiting bodies extract, milk thistle, dandelion, and peppermint leaves, to provide additional support for your overall well-being.*
+• This turmeric supplement also includes a mix of organic herbs and superfoods, including organic apple cider vinegar, black pepper, long pepper, ashwagandha, boswellia, ginger powder root, Stephania, reishi fruiting bodies extract, milk thistle, dandelion, and peppermint leaves.

 Supplement Facts